New Zealand citizenship ceremonies are held in Kāpiti several times a year.

 Website: Department of Internal Affairs

-Successful applicants will receive notification from the Department of Internal Affairs regarding their scheduled ceremony.
+Successful applicants will receive notification from the Department of Internal Affairs regarding their scheduled ceremony 3 to 4 weeks before the ceremony.